top of page

 Beyond welfare, the Toronto Zoo helps with conservation breeding and reintroduction.
 Species like the endangered black-footed ferret and Blanding’s turtle are bred at the Toronto Zoo and reintroduced into their natural habitats-a powerful reminder that the influence extends far beyond the fences of the institution.

-Wildlife Photography by Blake Ferguson depicts a Northern Giraffe from North Africa captured at the Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph of a Northern Giraffe from North Africa captured at the Toronto Zoo in Ontario, Canada.

 Northern Giraffe from North Africa - Wildlife Photography by Blake Ferguson - Toronto Zoo